boostorg/python/doc/building.rst

          ;

-- You can set up your user-config.jam so a bjam built under Windows can build/test both windows and cygwin python extensions.
+- You can set up your user-config.jam so a bjam built under Windows can build/test both Windows and Cygwin_ python extensions.
 Just pass ``<target-os>cygwin`` in the ``condition`` parameter for the cygwin python installation::